 How to Reduce the Cost of Chatbot Development

-As it comes clear, many aspects can increase the price.
+As it becomes clear, many aspects can increase the price.
 But what can you do to lower the financial pressure?
-In this section, I'll cover some tools that will help you to fit in your budget.
+In this section, I'll cover some tools that will help you to fit into your budget.

 Instead of building a chatbot from scratch, you can use third-party platforms.
 They allow creating a chatbot in the shortest terms.
 All you need to do is create a conversation structure and links between the messages.
 However, these platforms grant you the speed, but in return, they take the flexibility away.
 Most platforms don't support payment gateways and machine AI integration.

 The most well-known platform is Chatfuel.
 It lets you build conversational structures and key features of a chatbot in a drag-and-drop way.
 This software is free unless your chatbot gains 50 subscribers.
-Then, the price starts from 15$/month, but it depends on the number of subscribers.
+Then, the price starts from $15 per month, but it depends on the number of subscribers.
 The main Chatfuel's drawback is that it supports only Facebook Messenger.
 According to Statista, Facebook Messenger is the second-largest messenger with 1.3 billion users.
 Still, the more messengers you target, the more audience you attract.
-That's why it's better to aim at a few messengers at a time.
+That's why it's better to aim at a few messengers simultaneously.

 The most well-known chatbot development platforms

 By the way, here’s our guide on a chatbot development.
-Here you can find out more about development steps and architecture behind a chatbot.
+Here you can learn more about the development steps and architecture behind a chatbot.

 has an open-source SDK and tools for building and testing chatbots.
 This framework mostly supports Microsoft’s services like Cortana, Microsoft Teams, Skype.
 However, Slack and Facebook Messenger are compatible with this framework too.
 With the help of Azure Cognitive Services, you can develop AI chatbot features.
 It’ll understand, speak, and learn from chats with users.
 C# and Node.js are the only languages that developers can use with this framework.